The SMART Mentoring Program

 Who Joins SMART?

-Students who identify as ALANAM (African-American/Black, Latinx/Hispanic, Asian/Pacific Islander, Native American/American Indian, Alaskan Native, Multiracial)
+Students is designed to support the needs of students who identify with the ALANAM (African-American/Black, Latinx/Hispanic, Asian/Pacific Islander, Native American/American Indian, Alaskan Native, Multiracial) community.

 There are complexities associated with being a student in a new environment.
 According to research conducted at Elon and college campuses nationwide, students from different populations experience challenges that may affect their sense of connectedness and belonging.
 These challenges may also negatively affect their academic and social experiences.
-The SMART program is designed to help first-year students of marginalized communities address these challenges during this transformative time in their lives.
+The SMART program is designed to help first-year students of color of all interests, majors, and identities address these challenges during this transformative time in their lives.
 For many students in these communities, intentional support through peer, faculty and staff mentoring is critical to their matriculation to graduation and success in their undergraduate career.

-Mentees: First-year students interested in being a Mentee, please complete the Mentee Profile Form.
+Current first-year and transfer students interested in being a Mentee, should complete the Mentee Profile Form to join the program.

-Mentors: If you will be sophomore, junior or senior and interested in serving as a SMART Mentor during the 2018-2019 academic year, please contact Brandon Bell at firstname.lastname@example.org.
+If you will be a rising sophomore, junior or senior and interested in serving as a SMART Mentor during the 2020-2021 academic year, please complete the SMART Peer Mentor Application, here or contact Brandon Bell at firstname.lastname@example.org for more information.